-Signaling Quality Through Prices in an Oligopoly.\ Maarten C.W.
-Janssen Erasmus University Rotterdam and Tinbergen Institute, The Netherlands.
+Signaling Quality Through Prices in an Oligopoly.
+Maarten C.W.
+Janssen[†] University of Vienna, Austria and Tinbergen Institute Rotterdam, The Netherlands.

-Santanu Roy Southern Methodist University, Dallas, Texas.
+Santanu Roy[‡] Southern Methodist University, Dallas, Texas.

-October 17, 2007
+July 23, 2008

 Abstract

-Firms signal high quality through high prices even if the market structure is highly competitive and price competition is severe.
-In a symmetric Bertrand oligopoly where products may differ only in their quality, production cost is increasing in quality and the quality of each firm's product is private information (not known to consumers or to other firms), we show that there exist fully revealing equilibria in mixed strategies.
-In such equilibria, low quality firms enjoy market power when other firms are of high quality.
+Firms signal high quality through high prices even if the market structure is very competitive and price competition is severe.
+In a symmetric Bertrand oligopoly where products may differ only in their quality and each firm's product quality is private information (unknown to consumers and to other firms), we show that there exist fully revealing perfect Bayesian equilibria in mixed strategies.
 High quality firms charge higher prices than low quality firms but lose business to rival firms with higher probability.
-Some of the revealing equilibria involve high degree of market power (price close to full information monopoly level) while others are more "competitive".
+Some of the revealing equilibria may involve high degree of market power for both low and high quality firms while others are more competitive.
 Under certain conditions, if the number of firms is large enough, information is revealed in every equilibrium.
+While the intuitive criterion does not select among equilibria, there is a unique symmetric fully revealing equilibrium satisfying the D1 refinement if the number of firms is above a critical level and below this level, no such equilibrium exists.
+In the unique D1 fully revealing equilibrium, both low and high quality firms may exhibit persistent market power no matter how large the number of firms.

 JEL Classification: L13, L15, D82, D43.